RuberDucky/nodejsAPi/README.md

 ## Usage

-[Explain how to use your project here.
-Provide examples and usage instructions.]
+you can use this anywhere in your web panel and in building mobile applications. and also in your desktop apps.

 ## API Endpoints